yakovlevga/brickyeditor/README.md

 ### Template system

-In current version there are 3 type of fields you can use inside your templates.
+There are 4 base types of fields you can use inside your templates:
- - Html Field - *Any html tag with possibility to edit content with base formatting (bold, italic, links, lists).*
+ - **Html Field** - *Any html tag with possibility to edit content with base formatting (bold, italic, links, lists).*
- - Image Field - *Div or img tag, that allows to upload image in base64 format.*
+ - **Image Field** - *Div or img tag, that allows to upload image in base64 format.*
- - Embed Field - *Embed field for instagram, youtube, twitter and other providers.
+ - **Embed Field** - *Embed field for instagram, youtube, twitter and other providers.
 Based on [https://noembed.com](https://noembed.com) service.*
+ - **Container Field** - *Container tag, that allows to put other templates inside.
+It's useful if you want to use layout templates.*

 Fields tags should be marked with attribute `data-bre-field="{ 'name' : 'caption', 'type' : 'html'}"`, with field settings inside it.

 All templates should be placed inside `<div class="bre-template" data-name="Template Name"></div>`.